mstocco/mariostoc.co/content/traininglog/20230409-challenge2023-11weeksout.md

 ### NOTES
 Total Time: **128 Minutes** &nbsp; Ride: **Trainer**

-Dentist appointment 1400.
-Cleaning and a diagnosis of a molar sensitivity.
-The appointment ran long and I am being referred to a root specialist (who knew?).
+Dentist appointment 1400 that ran long; The result being a referral to a root specialist.

 By the time I got home, I was really hungry and not in much of a mood for dodging showers.
 I finally jumped on the trainer at 1900.
 I loaded up Rouvy and after a 7 minute warm-up, I rode a measured effort of the first 2 hours of the simulated Roth course.